GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Protection

 \subsection{Pixel-level Privacy Protection}

-Pixel-level protection directly edits pixels inside detected privacy regions and is widely used due to its simplicity and low deployment cost~\cite{zhao2023visualprivacy,orekondy2018redaction,yang2022faceobfuscation}.
-To keep the pipeline lightweight, we adopt a single masking strategy: we replace each privacy region with an opaque rectangular mask.
+Pixel-level protection directly edits pixels inside detected privacy regions and is widely used due to its simplicity and low deployment cost~\cite{zhao2023visualprivacy,orekondy2018automatic,yang2022faceobfuscation}.
+To keep the pipeline lightweight, the original implementation adopts a single masking strategy: replacing each privacy region with an opaque rectangular mask.
+The mask must be machine-recognizable; a high-contrast blackout mask explicitly signals that content is present but redacted, helping the agent recognize missing information and adjust its actions accordingly.